Jupiter 54 User's Manual

 - Custom thumbnail overlay: If checked, a custom thumbnail overlay icon may be shown on the thumbnail for this object.

 - Make New: When displaying a "new" overlay on a thumbnail for an image or video, the skin uses the date on which the file was added to the project to determine its "newness."
 Clicking this button causes the "date added" to be set to the current date and time, thereby making it appear new.
-Note that this cannot be undone.
+The button is then dimmed out to indicate that the action has been accomplished.
+If you later return to this file, the button is enabled again, since you could make the "date added" even newer.
+Note that this cannot be undone - the "date added" can be reset to the Java epoch, but the original "date added" has been overwritten, and can't be recovered.

-- Make Old: Clicking this button causes the "date added" to be set to a very old date, roughly Jan.
+- Make Old: Clicking this button causes the "date added" to be set to the Java epoch, Jan.
 1, 1970 (adjusted for your time zone), thereby making it appear old even if it is, in fact, newly-added.
-Note that this cannot be undone.
+The button is then dimmed out to indicate that the action has been accomplished.
+If you later return to this file, the button is still dim, since you can't make the "date added" any older than the Java epoch.
+Note that this cannot be undone - the "date added" can be reset to the current date, but the original "date added" has been overwritten, and can't be recovered.

 - Folder Info Text: Clicking this button brings up a window in which you can enter top and/or bottom info text for the current folder (material to be shown above or below the thumbnail table), overriding the material provided in the main skin settings.